 Educate With knowledge of refugee issues, you can help dispel misunderstanding about refugees within your own community by engaging in conversation and posting on social media or anywhere you see an opportunity to give accurate information.
 Resources to get you started include:

 Assemble a Donation Drive Team up with friends, family, or colleagues to collect essential items - household goods, kitchenware, school supplies, job readiness kits, or gift cards - for newly-arrived families.
-Seattle [at] Rescue.org (subject: In-Kind%20Donations) (Email us) for current donation needs.
+Click here for current donation needs and guidelines, or Seattle [at] Rescue.org (email us) with questions.

 Volunteer Volunteers and interns are integral to the IRC's work in Seattle.
 Visit our volunteer page to learn about the different ways to get involved.
 VolunteerSEA [at] Rescue.org (subject: On-Call%20Volunteer%20list) (Email us) to join our "on-call" volunteer team or attend a Volunteer Orientation to join as a long-term volunteer or intern.